Recently, I’ve reviewed several popular Amex cards that accrue Membership Rewards points, including the following:

 - The $95 annual fee Amex EveryDay® Preferred Credit Card offers 3x points on the first $6,000 spent annually at US supermarkets, 2x points at US gas stations, plus a 50% points bonus when you make 30 or more purchases per billing cycle; so you could use the Premier Rewards Gold Card for dining and airfare, and then use the EveryDay Preferred to earn 1.5x points on everyday spend, 3x points at gas stations, and 4.5x points at supermarkets

-- The American Express® Gold Card with a $250 annual fee (Rates & Fees), offers 4x points at US restaurants, 4x points at US supermarkets (up to $25,000 per year, then 1x), and 3x points on airfare purchased directly with the airlines, so can supercharge your points earning; the card also offers a $100 annual airline fee credit that can help offset the annual fee
+- The American Express® Gold Card with a $250 annual fee (Rates & Fees), offers 4x points at restaurants globally, 4x points at US supermarkets (up to $25,000 per year, then 1x), and 3x points on airfare purchased directly with the airlines, so can supercharge your points earning; the card also offers a $100 annual airline fee credit that can help offset the annual fee

 Amex Platinum Card best substitute